Women in space: China

 China has sent three women to space.

 In 2012, the Chinese space program sent their first woman Liu Yang to space aboard Shenzhou 9 to dock with Tiangong-1.

 China's first female astronaut candidates, chosen in 2010 from the ranks of fighter pilots, were required to be married mothers.
-The Chinese stated that married women were "more physically and psychologically mature" and that the rule that they had have had children was because of concerns that spaceflight would harm their reproductive organs (including unreleased ova).
+The Chinese stated that married women were "more physically and psychologically mature" and that the rule that they had to have had children was because of concerns that spaceflight would harm their reproductive organs (including unreleased ova).
 The unknown nature of the effects of spaceflight on women was also noted.
 However, the director of the China Astronaut Centre has stated that marriage is a preference but not a strict limitation.
 Part of why they were so strict was because it was their first astronaut selection and they were trying be "extra cautious".
 China's first woman astronaut, Liu Yang, was married but had no children at the time of her flight in June 2012.
 Her second mission launched in June 2022 on Shenzhou 14.

 Wang Yaping became the second Chinese female astronaut as a member of the Shenzhou 10 spaceship crew, which orbited the Earth in June 2013, and of the Tiangong-1 orbiting space station with which it docked.
 In October 2021, Wang again flew on Shenzhou 13, this time to the Tiangong Space Station, where she became the first Chinese female astronaut to perform a spacewalk.

 Wang Haoze, who served on the Shenzhou 19 mission aboard the Tiangong Space Station, was the third Chinese woman to travel to space and the first female aerospace engineer in the Chinese Space Program.
 Being ethnically Manchu, she was also China's first female astronaut from an ethnic minority and second overall.